Pregnant women are more likely to get severe COVID-19 symptoms

 Brochure in Samoan and Tongan

-Watch videos on having the COVID-19 vaccine in pregnancy
+Videos on having the COVID-19 vaccine in pregnancy

-The following video is from the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).
+This video is from the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).
 He Hono Wāhine, Māori Fellows and the Aotearoa New Zealand office have joined together to produce this video targeting wāhine Māori who are hapū, promoting safe vaccination for hapū māmā.